aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-28-no-value-when-settings-dropdown-with-javascript.md

---- cson
+---
   title: "Not getting DropDownList value when setting it via JavaScript"
   metaTitle: "Not getting DropDownList value when setting it via JavaScript"
   description: ""
   revised: "2010-08-28"
   date: "2010-08-28"
-tags: ["javascript"]
+  tags:
+    - "javascript"
   migrated: "true"
-urls: ["/no-value-when-settings-dropdown-with-javascript"]
+  urls:
+    - "/no-value-when-settings-dropdown-with-javascript"
-summary: """
+  summary: ""

-"""
 ---
 So today I had a problem which was doing my head in.
 I had a form which has a bunch of DropDownLists on it, some of which are disabled (depending on the radio button selection).
 Regardless of whether the DropDownList was available I needed to read the value (which was often set via JavaScript) back on the server.